ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 to perform.
 For each request it receives, it makes a request of the Oblivious Gateway Resource that includes the same content.
-When it receives a response, it sends a response to the client that includes the content of the response from the Oblivious Gateway Resource.
+When it receives a response, it sends a response to the client that includes the content of the response from the oblivious gateway resource.

 When forwarding a request, the relay MUST follow the forwarding rules in
 {{Section 7.6 of HTTP}}.
 A generic HTTP intermediary implementation is suitable